hoprnet/hopr-stake/README.md

 yarn install
 ```
 ## Batch-mint NFTs
+This script allows the HoprBoost minter to mint Boost NFTs of **one** "type" and one/multiple "rank" with their respective APYs.
+If the minter wants to mint Boost NFTs of **multiple** "types", steps 1-5 need to be repeated for each "type".

+0. HOPR Association MS grant minter's account `MINTER_ROLE` on [`HoprBoost` smart contract](https://blockscout.com/xdai/mainnet/tokens/0x43d13D7B83607F14335cF2cB75E87dA369D056c7/read-contract)

 1. Download the result of NFT recipients from DuneAnalytics to `json/export.csv`.
 An sample query is at https://dune.xyz/queries/140878.
 Note that column `eoa` and `grade` are mandatory and entries of `eoa` should start with `0x`.
 2. Change parameters in `tasks/batchMint.ts`:
 ```ts